amrkal/PowerTrack/README.md

 ---

 ## 📌 Introduction
 PowerTrack is an **innovative management application** designed to **optimize order processing and inventory tracking** for electrical stores.
 It automates **order fulfillment, real-time stock updates, and reporting**, ensuring businesses operate efficiently, reduce manual errors, and enhance customer satisfaction.

-This application is tailored to address inefficiencies in traditional inventory systems, offering *seamless automation, scalability, and an intuitive user experience.
-By leveraging **modern technologies* such as *React Native, Flask, and MongoDB, PowerTrack is **fast, secure, and scalable** for growing businesses.
+This application is tailored to address inefficiencies in traditional inventory systems, offering **seamless automation, scalability, and an intuitive user experience.**
+By leveraging **modern technologies** such as **React Native, Flask, and MongoDB**, PowerTrack is **fast, secure, and scalable** for growing businesses.

 ---